 Studio One Dance Theatre

 Studio One Dance Theatre is well known on the southside for their outstanding program that offers tap, ballet, modern, jazz and more.
-They strive to create an environment that nurtures the individual student, while also providing technical training.
+Executive Director and Founder Pamela Avery strives to create an environment that nurtures the individual student, while also providing technical training.
 Dance students learn how movement is a form of communication that can tell a story and evoke an emotion, which is a life lesson they can use no matter the career path they choose.

 Little Black Pearl

 If you haven't read up on Little Black Pearl, their work is extremely inspirational—especially for those with an interest in the arts.
-Their mission is to counter the hurdles lept by urban youth with a safe environment for expression and social growth opportunities while also providing access to positive role models.
-Their programming includes Little Black Pearl Art & Design Academy, which is a 9-12 grade arts-focused high school that, along with the traditional core education, encourages students to engage their natural curiosity.
+Their mission is to counter the hurdles lept by urban youth by providing a safe environment for expression, social growth opportunities and positive role models.
+Their programming includes Little Black Pearl Art & Design Academy, which is a 9-12 grade arts-focused high school that encourages students to engage their natural curiosity.

 They also run Carver 47, a cafe, art gallery and catering host which serves fresh juices, smoothies, breakfast, lunch and take-home options that utilize seasonal and local foods, named to honor the life of Dr. George Washington Carver.